 Environmental permit/licence and other legal requirements must be maintained even during any widespread COVID-19 outbreak.
-If you plan to take any contingency or similar action which may affect your permit/licence or have an environmental impact you should contact your environmental regulator first, and you would be advised to keep up-to-date on any announcements, temporary regulatory position statements and similar from your regulator relating to COVID-19.
+If you plan to take any contingency or similar action which may affect your permit/licence or have an environmental impact you should contact your environmental regulator first, and you would be advised to keep up-to-date on any announcements from your regulator relating to COVID-19.